-During the year, neither the Company nor any of its subsidiaries purchased, sold or redeemed any of the Company's listed securities.
+During the year ended 31 December 2018, neither the Company nor any of its subsidiaries purchased, sold or redeemed any of the Company's listed securities.

 PRINCIPAL RISKS AND UNCERTAINTIES

 The principal risks and uncertainties facing the Group are set out in the section headed "Management Discussion and Analysis" of this annual report.